unbolt/ritual.sh/content/posts/2023-10-31-upgrading-our-coffee-experience-a-review-of-rave-coffee/index.md

 date: 2023-10-31T11:45:21+00:00
 url: /posts/upgrading-our-coffee-experience-a-review-of-rave-coffee/
 tags:
-  - 'food & drink'
+  - "food & drink"
   - coffee

 cover:
-  image: 'DSCF3116.jpg'
+  image: "DSCF3116.jpg"
   alt: "A bag of Rave coffee next to a mug and jar of coffee beans"
   relative: false

+draft: true
 ---

 One of the first presents we bought ourselves after we got married was a proper bean-to-cup coffee machine.
 For the longest time we just picked up whichever beans were cheap enough and easily available, be it from large online retailers or the local supermarket.
 We really needed to upgrade our coffee experience - here is my review of Rave Coffee.

 More recently we decided we should be focusing on quality over quantity.
 Moreso we had become concerned over the [environmental impact](https://www.theworldcounts.com/challenges/consumption/foods-and-beverages/environmental-effects-of-coffee-production) our coffee habits were having.

 Deciding we could do better, we needed to find a local coffee supplier.
 They needed to also be environmentally minded.